Michael-F-Bryan/repo-backup/README.md

 # github-backup
-A small tool for downloading all your GitHub repositories locally.
+A small tool for backing up your GitHub repos to a local directory.

+The program will:

+- Get a list of all owned and starred repos using the GitHub API, and
+- For each repo,
+  - If the `<backup_dir>/<user>/<repo>` directory doesn't exist, clone it
+  - Otherwise `cd` into the directory and run `git pull` and update any git submodules (if applicable)

 ## Usage